top of page

 Your Guide in Punk

 Dive into the raw energy and rebellious spirit of punk with Chosen Tracks’ carefully curated punk playlists.
 Whether you’re drawn to the fast, furious rhythms, or the gritty, DIY ethos, I've got the perfect mix of classic anthems and emerging talent.
 Stay connected for weekly updates, bringing you the freshest releases and undiscovered gems in punk.
 Got a favorite track or band you'd love to see?
 Feel free to reach out at Patric@chosentracks.com – I'd love to hear your suggestions and keep the punk spirit alive!
-More Information below.
+More Information about Punk Music below.

 Overview - Punk